NirmalaP-RA/GitGuardAI/README.md

 Product Name: GitGuard AI

 Project Title: Automated Pull Request Sentinel
+SUMMARY:
-SUMMARY:GitGuard AI is an internal "AI-First" tool designed to automate the code review process.
+GitGuard AI is an internal "AI-First" tool designed to automate the code review process.
 It functions as a "Sentinel" that listens for repository activity and provides immediate, actionable intelligence on code quality, security, and performance directly within the developer's workflow.
 GitGuard AI, is an internal tool designed to function as an Automated Pull Request Sentinel.
 Its primary purpose is to listen for GitHub Webhooks and automatically review code changes for bugs, security vulnerabilities, or performance issues.

 The Problem & Solution:
 •	The Problem: Standard code reviews can be slow, prone to human error, and often miss subtle security vulnerabilities.